zacktcheng/zacktcheng.github.io/_posts/2025-01-23-cspb-3112-project-proposal.md

 - Limited budget to create accounts to purchase cloud services if I need extra practices or to research the course supplements.
 - As a full-time working student, sometimes, a suddent workload or request at my job might impact my studying.
 ## Mitigation Strategy
-- [Week 3 - Week 5]: Quickly complete 15/18 modules of [Introduction to Kubernetes](https://trainingportal.linuxfoundation.org/courses/introduction-to-kubernetes) to gain the basics, make
-  blog posts for each module.
+Week 3 - Week 5: Quickly complete 15/18 modules of [Introduction to Kubernetes](https://trainingportal.linuxfoundation.org/courses/introduction-to-kubernetes) to gain the basics, make blog posts for each module.
 The modules are:
   - Course Introduction
   - From Monolith to Microservices
   - Container Orchestration
   - Kubernetes
   - Kubernetes Architecture
   - Minikube: Installing Local Kubernetes Clusters
   - Accessing Minikube
   - Kubernetes Building Blocks
   - Authentication, Authorization, Admission Control
   - Services
   - Deploying a Standalone Application
   - Kubernetes Volume Management
   - ConfigMaps and Secrets
   - Ingress

-- [Week 6 - Week 10]: Study the course from the Introduction module to the Helm Foundamental module of the Udemy course.
+Week 6 - Week 10: Study the course from the Introduction module to the Helm Foundamental module of the Udemy course.
 For each module, write a GitHub post to reflect what I learned.
 The modules are:
   - Introduction
   - Core Concepts
   - Configuration
   - Multi-Container Pods
   - Observability
   - POD Design
   - Services & Networking
   - State Persistence
   - Security
   - Helm Fundamentals
   - Additional Practice - Kubernetes Challenges
   - Certification Tips
   - Lightning Labs
   - Mock Exams

-- [Week 11 - ]: Study the course from the Additional Practice to the Mock Exam module.
+Week 11 - : Study the course from the Additional Practice to the Mock Exam module.
 Explore some GitHub Excersice and Killer shell practices.
 Write blog post to showcase what I learned.
   If the time is right and I am well-prepared at the moment, I shall take the exam and share the experience on one blog post.
 ## Project Assessments
 - Do I complete and post for each course module?
 The modules are listed above.